-- Open relationships are committed but one or both partners has a desire for sexual relationships outside of each other.
+An open relationship is when you are in a committed partnership, usually a pair, but both partners desire sexual relationships outside of each other.

-- Polyamory is committed but not exclusive in terms of love and/or sex and/or commitment and can have intimate, loving relationships with multiple people.
+Polyamory is committed but not exclusive in terms of love and/or sex and/or commitment.
+You can have intimate, loving relationships with multiple people.

-- And to make things even more complicated, there’s “monogamish”, a term popularised by Dan Savage to mean when a couple is mostly monogamous but allows the occasional sexual relationship with others according to predetermined rules.
+Dan Savage coined the term “monogamish.”
+This means when a couple is primarily monogamous but allows the occasional sexual relationship with others according to predetermined rules.

 In my experience of ethical non-monogamy, both living the lifestyle and working as a dating and relationship coach, I have learned that there is no one-size-fits-all approach.